-- Supporting Documents: If applying for a Master’s scholarship, you have to upload a scan of a valid identification document, transcript of records for the last 2 duly terminated semesters and a letter of acceptance from the host university that is not older than 3 months.
-If applying for Post-Master’s scholarship, you have to upload a scan of a valid identification document, letter of acceptance including a detailed working plan of the study/research from the host university that is not older than 3 months.
+- Supporting Documents: If applying for a Master’s scholarship, you have to upload a scan of a valid identification document, transcript of records for the last 2 duly terminated semesters, and a letter of acceptance from the host university that is not older than three months.
+If applying for Post-Master’s scholarship, you have to upload a scan of a valid identification document letter of acceptance, including a detailed working plan of the study/research from the host university that is not older than three months.
 All compulsory documents must be prepared in English and have to be submitted (scans) via the online application system.

 - Language Requirement: International students whose native language is not English often must take an English proficiency test before they attend any accredited university/institute.